Enhance your guide with audio

 • How many pieces of audio make for a realistic, satisfying, and successful visit?

-• How do you maintain their interest?
+• How do you maintain someone's interest?

 • Would layers of audio content allow visitors to explore an object more deeply?